 Open on the a couple of Sundays of every month May to October in the afternoons.

 Not a miniature, but London’s closest full size heritage steam service.
 Open most weekends with trips between Chipping Ongar and North Weald (bus link from Epping tube station).

 Trips are £13 for the bus shuttle, and unlimited trips along the train line.
 Add in the heritage in Chipping Ongar and the ancient churches, and it is pretty much a whole day out.

-Added for completeness, but actually closed until late 2013 for restoration work – this is a light railway that runs along tracks laid for the original coal carrying railway that serviced the steam engines in the pumping station.
+This is a light railway that runs along tracks laid for the original coal carrying railway that serviced the steam engines in the water pumping station.

-This is a newly restored light railway associated with the steam pumping station and should open to the public sometime this spring or early summer.
+This is a newly restored light railway associated with the steam pumping station.

 If I’ve missed any off, let me know in the comments below.